 I could click on the Gap Analysis, Keyword Gap and then enter a competing domain, followed by my domain, and then a second competitor after that:

-Then, I can click on the intersecting circles between each domain and make sure the first one is set to “unique to the first domain's keywords:”
+The keyword gap tool lets me click on the intersecting circles between each domain and make sure the first one is set to “unique to the first domain's keywords:”

-Between the second and third domain you select “common keywords” and then click “go” to search:
+Between the second and third domain, you select “common keywords” and then click “go” to search:

 Then, you'll get a list of keywords that both of those sites rank in the top 100 for, but you're nowhere to be found.
-The goal here is to find more keyword ideas, of course, but also looking for higher level categories that you may be missing.
+The goal here is to find more keyword ideas, of course, but also looking for higher-level categories that you may be missing.

 Like everything else in SEMRush, I can add advanced filters to this list and run more gap analysis reports using other competitors I've listed in my spreadsheet.